-This corpus contains recordings of 945 native German speakers over public telephone lines with read and (semi-)spontaneous speech.
-The recordings were carried out by the German Telekom Labs for the purpose of gender and age detection.
+aGender This corpus contains recordings of 945 native German speakers over public telephone lines with read and semi-spontaneous speech.
+The recordings were carried out by the German Telekom Labs for the purpose of gender and age classification.

-6.2.2.
-ALC - Alcohol Language Corpus

-This corpus contains recordings of 162 speakers while being sober and intoxicated.
-Beginning with version 2.3 this corpus edition also contains an Emu database version (EMU, 2010; Winkelmann, 2015) of the corpus.
+ALC - Alcohol Language Corpus This corpus contains recordings of 162 speakers while being sober and intoxicated.
+Beginning with version 2.3 this corpus edition also contains an Emu database version (Winkelmann, 2015).